National Churchill Museum: "The Sinews of Peace" address

-Churchill's Living Memorial: St. Mary, Aldermanbury
+Churchill's Living Memorial: St. Mary, the Virgin, Aldermanbury

 In 1961, Westminster College President Dr. Robert L. D. Davidson began formulating a plan to commemorate both Winston Churchill's life and the "Sinews of Peace."
 A LIFE magazine feature on war-ravaged, soon-to-be-demolished Christopher Wren churches in London prompted the suggestion to import one of the churches to serve as both a memorial and the College chapel.
 After further investigation, college officials selected St. Mary, Aldermanbury as the church to be relocated to the college.

-St. Mary, Aldermanbury was chosen because of its relatively small size and its nearly 1,000 year history.
+St. Mary, Aldermanbury was chosen because of its relatively small size and its nearly 1,000-year history.
 Founded in the late 12th century, the church survived the English Reformation, English Restoration, and numerous civil wars.
 However, on September 2, 1666, the church was destroyed in the Great Fire of London.
 With approval for rebuilding granted in 1670, architect Christopher Wren began renovating the church in 1672.
 He rebuilt the church on part of the old foundation with as many of the original stones as could be salvaged.
 By 1677, the work was essentially complete; the cupola was added to the tower in 1679.

 On December 29,1940, during World War II, the German Luftwaffe mounted a massive air raid and St. Mary's suffered a direct hit by an incendiary bomb, causing it to burn down.
 In the aftermath of the war, few of the destroyed churches were rebuilt, and many, St. Mary's included, remained as ruins.
 After standing as ruins for 20 years, St. Mary's and several other of London's parish churches were slated for demolition.

 At this point, Westminster College stepped in to stop the demolition of St. Mary's and decided to reconstruct it in honor of Winston Churchill.
-It took four years to finalize preparations for the project, and to raise the necessary $2 million (more than $10 million today) to carry out the reconstruction.
-Actor Richard Burton was a major promoter and donor, appearing on The Tonight Show with Jack Paar on NBC, who made a direct appeal.
+It took four years to finalize preparations for the project and to raise enough of the necessary $2 million (more than $10 million today) to carry out the transportation and reconstruction.